ratwolfzero/hopalong_python/README.md

 ### Program Variants

-- Basic: Calculates and displays the Hopalong attractor as a 2D density map with an integrated color bar.
+- Basic: Calculates and displays the Hopalong attractor as a 2D density heatmap with an integrated color bar.

 - Basic 2D/3D: Adds the ability to visualize the attractor in 3D by mapping normalized density values along the Z-axis.
 Users can select the visualization mode at runtime.